IfanClarke1/Active-Directory-Splunk-SOC-Lab/README.md

 **Detection**

 I created the following Splunk alert to identify PowerShell processes using common encoded-command parameters: "index=main sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" EventCode=1 "-enc" OR "-EncodedCommand" OR "-ec"
-| table _time, host, _raw" and saved it as an alert called "Encoded Command - Powershell".
+| table _time, host, _raw" and saved it as an alert called "Encoded Command - PowerShell".

 You can see it was activated here: